Yemen national football team

-When the nation was split into North Yemen and South Yemen before 1990, two national teams existed.
-After unification, the Yemen national football team is considered the successor of the North Yemen national football team.
-See the article South Yemen national football team for details on the South Yemen team.
+When Yemen was split into North and South, two national teams existed.
+The current Yemeni national team inherits the records of North Yemen.

-Despite being the 5th most populated country in the Middle East, and Yemen's successes at the Youth teams such as the U23, U20 and U17 Yemen, so far, Yemen has never achieved the same success as those with smaller populations like the United Arab Emirates, Qatar, Syria, Jordan and Oman.
+Despite being the 5th most populated country in the Middle East, Yemen has never achieved the same success as those with much smaller populations, only qualifying for the AFC Asian Cup once after unification in 1990.

-Early history
+History

 1965–1966

-North Yemen debuted at the 1965 Pan Arab Games in Cairo, Egypt in August 1965.
-It lost the first game 9–0 to Sudan, then lost 16–1 to Libya.
-After losing 4–0 to Syria, North Yemen won for the first time by defeating Oman 2–1 in the last game in the group.
-North Yemen did not advance.
+A team representing the Sultanate of Lahej debuted at the 1965 Arab Games in Cairo, Egypt, losing both of their matches: 9–0 to Sudan and 16–1 to Libya.
+Meanwhile, despite a 4–0 drubbing by Syria, North Yemen beat Oman 2–1.

-In April 1966, the team entered the 1966 Arab Cup in Baghdad, Iraq.
-It was placed in Group 2.
-North Yemen lost its first match 4–1 to Syria on 1 April, and then 7–0 to Palestine three days later.
-On 5 April, they lost their last match 13–0 to Libya, and were eliminated, finishing bottom of the group.
+In April 1966, North Yemen debuted at the 1966 Arab Cup in Baghdad, Iraq, placed in Group 2.
+They lost their first match 4–1 to Syria and were then crushed 7–0 by Palestine three days later.
+On 5 April, they suffered an even heavier loss, 13–0 to Libya, thus finishing bottom of the group.

-Also in 1966, North Yemen entered the Games of the Emerging Forces in Cambodia.
-They lost their opener 5–3 against Palestine.
+Also in 1966, North Yemen entered the Games of the New Emerging Forces in Cambodia and lost their opener 5–3 to Palestine.